spiral/docs/docs/en/basics/orm.md

 }
 ```

-When you request a repository from the container, the Spiral Framework will automatically request the repository from
+When you request a repository from the container, Spiral will automatically request the repository from
 the ORM and associate it with the correct Entity.

 ### Transactions